Doctor Dolittle (musical)

 Doctor Dolittle is a stage musical with book, music and lyrics by Leslie Bricusse, based on the 1967 movie of the same name and the children's stories by Hugh Lofting about the adventures of a doctor who learns to speak the language of various animals and treats them as patients.
-The musical features the same songs as the film (which starred Rex Harrison, Samantha Eggar, Anthony Newley and Richard Attenborough), including the Academy Award-winning "Talk To The Animals".
+The musical features the same songs as the film (which starred Rex Harrison, Samantha Eggar, Anthony Newley and Richard Attenborough), including the Academy Award-winning "Talk to the Animals".

 The musical made its world premiere in London at the Hammersmith Apollo in 1998, followed by tours of the UK and US.

 Productions

 Original London production (1998-99) and UK tour (2000-2001)

-The world premiere production opened at the Hammersmith Apollo in London on 14 July 1998 starring TV presenter and personality Phillip Schofield in the title role.
+The world premiere production opened at the Hammersmith Apollo in London on 14 July 1998, starring TV presenter and personality Phillip Schofield in the title role.
 The role played by Anthony Newley in the film was played by Irish television presenter and actor Bryan Smyth.
-The production was directed by Steven Pimlott, designed by Mark Thompson, lighting designed by Hugh Vanstone, choreographed by Aletta Collins and featured animal puppets provided by Jim Henson's Creature Shop.
+The production was directed by Steven Pimlott, designed by Mark Thompson, choreographed by Aletta Collins and its lighting designed by Hugh Vanstone; and featured animal puppets provided by Jim Henson's Creature Shop.
 The production also featured the pre-recorded voice of Julie Andrews as Polynesia the parrot.

-Following his run as Joseph in Joseph and the Amazing Technicolor Dreamcoat at the London Palladium (after replacing Jason Donovan), Doctor Dolittle was Schofield's second stage musical he starred in.
-Leslie Bricusse stated that the title role would be played by someone younger than Rex Harrison was in the original movie:"Rex Harrison [who originated the role in the 1968 film] was fabulous, but he was a generation and half older than the leading lady Samantha Eggar.
+Following his run as Joseph in Joseph and the Amazing Technicolor Dreamcoat at the London Palladium (after replacing Jason Donovan), Doctor Dolittle was the second stage musical that Schofield starred in.
+Leslie Bricusse stated that the title role would be played by someone younger than Rex Harrison was in the original movie:"Rex Harrison was fabulous, but he was a generation and half older than the leading lady Samantha Eggar.
 With a younger Dr. Dolittle, the potential of that relationship is much greater".The production's budget cost £4 million, at the time one of the most expensive musicals ever staged.
 The production closed on 26 June 1999, having run for almost a year.

-It was followed by a UK tour in 2000 and 2001 which also starred Schofield sharing the title role with Paul Nicholas and Russ Abbott.
+It was followed by a UK tour in 2000 and 2001 which also starred Schofield, who shared the title role with Paul Nicholas and Russ Abbot.

 US National Tour (2005-06)

 The show made its American debut on a national tour which began at the Benedum Center in Pittsburg from August 2, 2005.
-The production starred Tom Hewitt in the title role and was directed by Glenn Casale, scenic designed by Kenneth Foy, costumes designed by Ann Hould-Ward, puppets and magic designed by Michael Curry, and choreography by Rob Ashford.
-After just 9 weeks of touring, the producers announced that the production would close due to the lack of ticket sales.
+The production starred Tom Hewitt in the title role and was directed by Glenn Casale, with sets designed by Kenneth Foy, costumes designed by Ann Hould-Ward, puppets and magic designed by Michael Curry, and choreography by Rob Ashford.
+After just nine weeks of touring, the producers announced that the production would close due to the lack of ticket sales.

 Following the early closure of the production, nine-time Tony Award Winner, Tommy Tune directed and starred in a revamped version of the tour from January 2006.
 The rest of the creative team remained the same as the start of the tour.
 The production was produced by Pittsburgh CLO, Nederlander Presentations, Inc., Independent Presenters Network and Columbia Artists Theatricals.